 "As the news of Mr. O'Brady's 'first' spread across the media, Mr. Ousland wrote magnanimously on his Facebook page, 'We congratulate Colin O'Bradly [sic] with his achievements in Antarctica.'
 But he added that he 'was the first person to ski alone across Antarctica.'
 As he told me in an email: 'It should not be necessary for me to have to stand up and fight for my "honor."
 I believe that I should be credited as the first to have crossed Antarctica solo and unsupported from coast to coast.
 Period.'"

 This was followed up on Explorersweb by this 9 January article by Damien Gildea, "Crossing Antarctica: How the Confusion Began and Where Do We Go From Here".

 Meanwhile, on 14 January Lou Rudd issued this special blog post "Post Expedition Reflection" in which he fully acknowledges the earlier feats of Borge Ousland and Mike Horn, adding that "In reality, you couldn't do Borge or Mikes journeys without the use of kites because of the sheer distances involved and the time available.
 The Antarctic expedition season is at best 90-100 days long before the weather turns and the logistics support company (ALE) pack up and go home...the current options for coastline start points is restricted by the capabilities of the logistics support operator and getting to the edge of the Ross Ice Shelf for example is a non-starter unless you have your own boat, or kite out there."
 He also addresses the use of the SPoT route, saying that "...for most of the time it was a hideous surface to ski on and actually skiing parallel to the road on the much firmer flanks was mostly a better option.
 It is marked every 400m or so with a bamboo pole again which some claim is an artificial aid..."
-Check out his entire blog post.
+Check out Lou's other blog posts here.